webdesignberlin/ux-pattern-library/ATOMS.md

 * `is-active`         // Defines the pressed state for buttons, selected state for various
 * `is-disabled`       // Simple definition of borders, backgrounds, etc.

+Additionally, we are using certain prefixes for certain things.
+For example:
+* `has-` and `is-` are used to denote a state, for example "this has something" or "this is insome state".
+* `[element]-` is used for visual appearance only, for example, "a horizontal form".

 ## Forms

 ### Buttons `<button>`